 - Driver's line of sight must be over the dash while racing.
 This will be enforced during all races.
-Failure to do so will result in a warning for their first offense, second offense is a DQ per Race Director. - Modifications of any car construction specification for a Quarter Midgets or Half Midget necessary for a physically disabled child must be approved by the National Safety Director on a case by case basis

-- No decorative or distracting lights or any non-essential racing items (i.e. flags, stuffed animals, license plates, etc.) allowed on any QMA race car. - 3(A).
+Failure to do so will result in a warning for their first offense, second offense is a DQ per Race Director. - Modifications of any car construction specification for a Quarter Midgets or Half Midget necessary for a physically disabled child must be approved by the National Safety Director on a case-bycase basis - No decorative or distracting lights or any non-essential racing items (i.e. flags, stuffed animals, license plates, etc.) allowed on any QMA race car. - 3(A).
 1st offense warning (Driver/Handler) - 3(B).
 2nd offense DQ per race - High Pressure Compressed Gas Cylinders must remain in trailers or in tow Vehicles. - 5.
 There will be no jugs or cans of fuel in the Hot Chute after refueling. - 6.
-There will be no burning of spilled fuel on paved racing surfaces. - 6(A).
-For dirt tracks, it is recommended that all cars and drivers be moved to the hot chute prior to burning of the fuel from the racing surface. - Recommended: No lifting cars onto their nose in the hot chute (safety reasons).
+There will be no burning of spilled fuel on paved racing surfaces.
+6(A).
+For dirt tracks, it is recommended that all cars and drivers be moved to the hot chute prior to burning of the fuel from the racing surface. - 7.
+Recommended: No lifting cars onto their nose in the hot chute. - 8.
+TIRE RULES: - 8(A).
+Tire Treatment it is prohibited to apply tire treatments or chemicals on any tires, except for cleaning with water. - 8(B).
+Recapped tires are prohibited on the right side. - 8(C).
+Anyone found using illegal tire treatments or recapped tires (on right side) will be penalized as follows: 8(C)(1).
+First Offense: 30 days Family Suspension, 8(C)(2).
+2nd Offense: 1 year Family Suspension.
+8(C)(3).
+3rd Offense is Lifetime Family Suspension.
+Note: Family is a driver/handler signed in at the event. - 8(D).
+Tire tester may be used at all race events.
+Dirt track reading will be determined at the event by the Tech Director. - 8(E).
+QMA Tire Procedure see Procedure Manual or available at www.guartermidgets.org. - 8(F).
+Tire Warmers and Heat Guns Tire warmers, hot boxes, tire covers or any device to warm tires is not allowed in the staging and hot chute area.